-- Set the brightness to the lowest comfortable setting (Fn+F1).
-If you are using an external keyboard, Fn = CTRL+ALT. - When working at your desk, connect an external monitor and turn off the internal display (Fn+F5). - Avoid using a screen saver or other software that prevents the OmniBook from changing to Suspend or Standby mode after a time-out period. - Do not disable Suspend or Standby time-outs. - If you are using ac power and have no external monitor attached, change to suspend or standby when not in use.
+- Set the brightness to the lowest comfortable setting (Fn+F1). - When working at your desk, connect an external monitor and turn off the internal display (Fn+F5). - Avoid using a screen saver or other software that prevents the OmniBook from changing to Suspend or Standby mode after a time-out period. - Do not disable Suspend or Standby time-outs. - If you are using ac power and have no external monitor attached, change to suspend or standby when not in use.